re-models/re-technical-report/README.md

 + `output`: Quarto generated output.
 + `re-technical-report`: A small Python package that provides some helper functions for data generation and analysis.

-You can read this report in the browser (<https://re-models.github.io/re-technical-report/>) or as pdf file (XX)

 ## Reproducing the Results